 Show me a Left winged poet, and I will show you a loudmouth, greedy for attention in all its forms, defaulting on loans and using excuses like, “Why pay the bank back?
 It’s rich enough already.”

 Let us go back to our cavemen.
-Notice from that example, there is nothing wrong with charging for a service or for the loan of a product.
+Notice from that example, there is nothing wrong with charging for a service or the loan of a product.
 It can save lives in many cases, so it is a great thing to have.
 One can show millions of such examples.

 Cap interest rates and people will turn to other choices, including gangster loans and theft.
-A desperate person determined to get money will go get it, using any means at their disposal.
+A desperate person determined to get money will get it, using any means at their disposal.
 Banks provide high-interest cards to cover their risk.
 Prohibit such rates, and they will say, “Okay, no more cards for risky customers.”

-Tucker would say, “That’s great, because it is better for the risky customer not to have credit,” but where does he think those people go?
+Tucker would say, “That’s great because the risky customer shouldn’t have credit,” but where does he think those people go?

-One answer is they get a loan from the mob, and then risk torture and death by defaulting.
+One answer is they get a loan from the Mob and then risk torture and death by defaulting.
 Another is to get a gun and hold up a 7-Eleven.
-Do-gooders are thus responsible for driving up poverty, crime, and murder, and while they do this, they help the Mob make money.
+Do-gooders are responsible for driving up poverty, crime, and murder, and while they do this, they help the Mob make money.